 Those who had sleepwalked, as well as those who witnessed sleepwalking, said the most common thing they saw was wandering.
 Often, the wandering continued into random rooms (14.4 percent) or leaving the house altogether (15.8 percent).
 Seven percent of respondents had either seen another somnambulant person injure themselves or had done so themselves.

-Once a person’s sleepwalking habits start to cause significant disruption to the individual or the household, it’s time to see a doctor.
+Once a person’s sleepwalking habits start to causecan worsen existing anxiety disorders, in some cases.or the household, it’s time to see a doctor.
 Still, only 47 percent of respondents felt compelled to try to stop their behavior.
 Of those who tried to stop sleepwalking, nearly 60 percent attempted to get more quality sleep, and 38.9 percent looked for ways to cope with their stress and anxiety.
-Somnambulism is linked to emotional stress and/or sleep deprivation, so these two approaches are well-founded.
-A third even tried to limit their caffeine intake, which can worsen existing anxiety disorders, in some cases.
+Somnambulism is so these two approaches are well-founded.
+A third even tried to limit their caffeine intake, which

 Top Topics of Sleeptalkers